Where to Warm Up With Hot Chocolate in Philly Right Now

 Café Y Chocolate, South Philly

-Start with some tacos (and maybe an order of molten queso dip for the table) and finish with the namesake hot chocolate at this Mexican cafe.
+Start with some tacos (and maybe an order of molten queso dip) and finish with the namesake hot chocolate at this Mexican cafe.

 Anthony’s Italian Coffee & Chocolate House, Italian Market